BillJr99/Ursinus-WebMobile/_pages/Activities/activity-virtualmemory.md

         - "In what region of memory is this value 7 located?"
         - "What address contains the string &quot;Five plus two is&quot;, and in what region is this located?"
         - "What addresses contain code, and in what region are these lines of code stored?"
+    - model: |
+        abc
+      title: "Virtual Memory - Separating Programs with a Logical Address Space"
+      questions:
+        - "What would happen to our memory layout if you wanted to load and run another program?"
+        - "Why is it important to have a consistent memory layout for each program we compile?
+In other words, why not just randomize where things go in our program so that it is less likely that programs interfere with one another?"
+        - "abc"
+    - model: |
+        abc
+      title: "Mapping a C Program to Memory"
+      questions:
+        - "abc"

 tags:
   - virtualmemory